government-accountability-and-transparency

 Contemporary Examples of Executive Orders

-In recent years, executive orders have been prominently featured in national discussions, particularly regarding issues like immigration, environmental policy, and healthcare.
-These examples highlight the ongoing relevance of executive orders in shaping policy.
+In recent years, executive orders have been at the center of national debates on immigration, environmental policy, healthcare, and economic regulation.
+These contemporary cases highlight the ongoing relevance and controversy surrounding this presidential tool.

 Immigration Policy